Ralph J. Erickstad

-Ralph J. Erickstad (August 15, 1922 – July 12, 2001) was the Chief Justice on the North Dakota Supreme Court from 1973–1992.
+Ralph J. Erickstad (August 15, 1922 – July 12, 2001) was the Chief Justice on the North Dakota Supreme Court from 1973 to 1992.
 He retired December 31, 1992 after serving 30 years on the Supreme Court.

 Biography

 Erickstad was born near the farming community of Starkweather, North Dakota.
 He was the descendant of Norwegian immigrant homesteaders.
 He served in the United States Air Force (Eighth Air Force) during World War II as a gunner and radio operator aboard a Consolidated B-24 Liberator.
 After World War II he was honorably discharged from service.
-He attended the University of North Dakota and went on to achieve a law degree (J.D.) from the University of Minnesota Law School.
+He attended the University of North Dakota and went on to achieve a J.D. from the University of Minnesota Law School.
 In 1949, he began practicing law in Devils Lake, North Dakota.
 Between 1949 and 1962 he progressed from police magistrate to states attorney, to state senator.
 In 1962 he was elected to serve on the North Dakota State Supreme Court.
 Starting in 1973, he was repeatedly elected to the position of Supreme Justice for five years at a time until his retirement in 1992.
 In 2000, the North Dakota Supreme Courtroom was dedicated in his honor.